nand-nor/shardbearer/README.md

 All `heralds` are `radiant` but not all `radiants` are `heralds` All `radiants` belong to an `order`
 A `shard` controller `herald` is a radiant that belongs to an order but that has switched into a special `herald` mode to serve as the elected coordinator for all `shards` across all `orders`

-So the relation `R` between `radiants` and `heralds` is transitive, non-reflexive, and non-symmetric (does this matter).
- An interesting thing in Rust is the notion of variance and supertypes/subtypes so trying to play around with that.

 ### Assigning Configuration Parameters